 (GRF, HKBU210409, 2010-2011)

 Materialized views have been important in improving query evaluation performance in database applications.
 Since materialized views are managed as real data, they are subjected to both queries and updates.
 While queries on materialized views are straightforward, updates on the views are not.
-Specifically, a view update must be translated into an update on source databases for maintaining consistency between the view and its source databases.
 Recently, materialized views have also played a crucial role in many emerging applications, which often pose new challenges or opportunities to view updates.
 This calls for a new investigation on the view update problem with these new database applications.

 Query Processing in Flash-Based Storage-Centric Sensor Networks